Koukyosyumei/Runwai/README.md

 <h3>🛬 Where zk Proofs Take Flight 🛫</h3>

-Runwai — yes, that’s Runwai, not a typo 😉 — is a refinement-typed DSL for certified AIR constraints in zero-knowledge proof systems.
+Runwai is a refinement-typed DSL for certified AIR constraints in zero-knowledge proof systems.

 ## Quickstart